Call 3: Tornado Ready Quick Response Research

 - Award recipients are responsible for all personal tax-related expenses associated with accepting award payments.
 These potential tax obligations cannot be included in the project budget.

-- Supporting Documents for Students: Master’s and PhD students are welcome to apply for this special call for funding.
+- Supporting Documents for Students: Master’s and PhD students are welcome to apply for this call for funding.
 If a student is listed as the lead investigator they will need to submit:

 - A statement explaining qualifications and ability to implement the proposed methods, a plan for managing a project team (if applicable), and a timeline for completing the proposed work during their degree program.